serendeepia/serendeepia.github.io/_careers/big_data_architect_engineer.md

 ---
 layout: career
-title: "Big Data Engineer"
+title: "Big Data Architect/Engineer"
 open: true
 ---

-We are looking for a Big Data Engineer who can help us to create custom Big Data platforms for our clients.
+We are looking for a Big Data Architect/Engineer who can help us to create custom Big Data platforms for our clients.
 You will be in charge of deciding the best architecture that fulfil the needs of the clients and to deploy the platform.
 You will be part of a team of Data Scientist who will help you to define the requirements of the platform.

 Ideally you like to play the latest Big Data tools when you have a chance to do it but you only use mature solutions for production environments.
 You also have some interest for the Data Science and Machine Learning world.